 What we don’t: Expensive and too thick for hot weather.

 The Gamma has just about everything going for it, but you’ll have to ask yourself if you need such a technically oriented short—especially when you can save over $50 with many of the other models here.
 Further, the Fortius softshell fabric runs warm on particularly hot days, and it won’t dry out as quickly as thinner nylon designs like the Dynama above.
 But you’d be hard-pressed to find a more durable and functional hiking short, making the Gamma the crème de la crème for mountain-goers, guides, and outdoor professionals looking for a premium daily driver.
-Finally, it doesn’t hurt that Arc’teryx’s offerings are reliably well-fitting, and the Gamma (which comes in 6- and 9-in. versions) is offered in ten sizes from 00 to 16.
-There’s also a 5-inch Gamma Utility variation available, which features dual-entry pockets at the front for additional storage.
+Finally, it doesn’t hurt that Arc’teryx’s offerings are reliably well-fitting, and the Gamma is offered in ten sizes from 00 to 16.
+If you’re looking for something shorter, the Gamma Utility Shorts ($120) have a 5-inch inseam, two large front pockets, a looser fit around the legs, and the same Fortius softshell fabric.

 Best Quick-Drying Hiking Shorts